johnhuang1225/my-learning-record/AWS/README.md

 the cloud, including office applications like Amazon WorkSpaces, Google Apps for Work, and Microsoft Office 365

-### Creating a key pair

-To access a virtual server in AWS, you need a key pair consisting of a private key and a public key.
-The public key will be uploaded to AWS and inserted into the virtual server.
-The private key is yours; it’s like your password, but much more secure.
-Protect your private key as if it’s a password.
-It’s your secret, so don’t lose it—you can’t retrieve it.
-To access a Linux server, you use the SSH protocol; you’ll authenticate with the help of your key pair instead of a password during login.

-The following steps will guide you to the dashboard of the EC2 service, which offers virtual servers, and where you can obtain a key pair:
-- 1 Open the AWS Management Console at https://console.aws.amazon.com.
-- 2 Click Services in the navigation bar, find the EC2 service, and click it.
-- 3 Your browser shows the EC2 Management Console.

-Follow these steps to create a new key pair:

-- 1 Click Key Pairs in the navigation bar under Network & Security.
-- 2 Click the Create Key Pair button on the page.
-- 3 Name the Key Pair `mykey`.
-If you choose another name, you must replace the name in all the following examples!

-During key-pair creation, you downloaded a file called `mykey.pem`.
-You must now prepare that key for future use.
-Depending on your operating system, you may need to do things differently, so please read the section that fits your OS.

-###### LINUX AND MAC OS X

-The only thing you need to do is change the access rights of `mykey.pem` so that only you can read the file.
-To do so, run `chmod 400 mykey.pem` in the terminal.
-You’ll learn about how to use your key when you need to log in to a virtual server for the first time in this book.

 ### Creating a billing alarm

 Before you use your AWS account in the next chapter, we advise you to create a billing